 Through educational seminars, workshops, college visits, and one-on-one tutorials, the objective is to provide every participant and their parents with the access and information they need to successfully navigate both the college application process and life after college.

-- 144 youth benefited from the Path to College program
+- Over 150 youth benefited from the Path to College program

 - 17 corporate partners conducted educational seminars and workshops